Ovita Thornton

 Signature Policies

-Resources for District 9: During her 2018 campaign, Commissioner Ovita Thornton advocated for resources and infrastructure for her district.
-For example, she has pushed for a multi-use path so students living in Pinewoods could walk to JJ Harris elementary, streetlights on Freeman Drive, repairing the North Ave bridge and a park on the north side among other priorities.
+Resources for District 9: During her 2018 campaign, Thornton pledged to fight for resources and infrastructure for her district.
+She has often made good on this promise.
+For example, she pushed for a multi-use path from Pinewoods to JJ Harris elementary, streetlights for Freeman Drive, repairing the North Ave bridge and a park on the north side among other priorities.
 With the exception of the park, funding for these items was included in TSPLOST 2023.

-Criminal Justice Reform: Commissioner Thornton has promoted record expungement for minor offenses and bail reform efforts.
+Criminal justice reform: Thornton has promoted record expungement for minor offenses and bail reform efforts.

 Controversy

 The Gerrymandering of Athens: Thornton encouraged the Republican-controlled state legislature to gerrymander Athens’ commission districts in 2022 when she abstained from supporting a Board of Elections-endorsed redistricting map.
 She was informed several times about the consequences of this decision, including once just before the vote by Manager Blaine Williams.
-The Republican plan to gerrymander Athens removes three commissioners from office by fiat and puts over half of Athens voters in a different district just months before the May 2022 local election.
+The Republican plan to gerrymander Athens removed three commissioners from office without an election and put over half of Athens voters in a different district months before the May 2022 local election.
 To date, she has not spoken out against the gerrymandering.

 Other Issues